We Tested 500 Passwords Against Real Breach Data — Here's What "Strong" Actually Means

 If Your Password Is Weak

 Generate a strong replacement immediately with Anonymiz Password Generator.
-Use a password manager (Bitwarden is free and open-source) to store it securely.
+Use a password manager like Bitwarden (free and open-source) to store it securely.